TIGRLab/SCanD_project/README.md

 However, if any participant has failed, you need to first amend the data/local/bids/participants.tsv file by including the IDs of the failed participants.
 After rectifying the errors, rerun the pipeline with the updated participant list.

-## Syncing the data to the share directory
+## Syncing the data to the "share" directory

 This step calls some "group" level bids apps to build summary sheets and html index pages.
 It also moves a meta data, qc pages and a smaller subset of summary results into the data/share folder.